Get the Most Out of Your Freedom of Information Request

 How to Have Maximum Effect With your Freedom of Information (FOI) Request

-In this article, Matthew Pearn talks about how to focus your freedom of information (FOI) request for maximum effect.
+Matthew Pearn discusses focusing on your freedom of information request for maximum effect in this article.

-Are you wondering how to do a freedom of information to get access to the information you need?
+Are you wondering how to exercise freedom of information to access the information you need?
 There is a law called the Access to Information Act.
 It allows Canadian citizens, people with permanent residency, and companies located in Canada the right to get information from the Canadian government.

-Sometimes when the federal government doesn’t want to give you certain information, you might need to file a lawsuit in the Federal Court.
-An example of this might be a veteran who wants access to their Veterans Affairs medical records.
-Sometimes the government might not want to provide a psychologist or medical report to the person that it was about.
+Sometimes, when the federal government doesn’t want to give you specific information, you might need to file a lawsuit in the Federal Court.
+An example might be a veteran who wants access to their Veterans Affairs medical records.
+Sometimes, the government might not want to provide a psychologist or medical report to the person it was about.

 What is a valid Freedom of Information request?

-If the Veteran cannot get access to the document via an FOI request, then something will need to be filed in court.
-In this case, if the federal government still doesn’t want to provide the medical report, the Attorney General’s office, which represents the Canadian government in legal disputes, will represent Veterans Affairs.
-The Federal Court system is only for disputes between the government and individuals and companies in Canada.
+If the Veteran cannot access the document via an FOI request, something will need to be filed in court.
+In this case, if the federal government still doesn’t want to provide the medical report, the Attorney General’s office, representing the Canadian government in legal disputes, will represent Veterans Affairs.
+The Federal Court system is only for conflicts between the government and individuals and companies in Canada.

-Keep in mind that information that already exists on the internet isn’t protected by the Privacy Act.
+Remember that the Privacy Act doesn’t protect information that already exists on the internet.
 If you put information on social media or your website, it’s out there for other companies to use.

-The Privacy Act also guides the Canadian government on how they are to use, collect, keep, and send out information.
-Organizations such as the police or the Canadian Security Intelligence Service (CSIS) need to pay particular attention to the Privacy Act.
+The Privacy Act also guides the Canadian government on how to use, collect, keep, and send out information.
+Organizations such as the police or the Canadian Security Intelligence Service must pay particular attention to the Privacy Act.

 How do you make an FOI Request?

-There is a differentiation between making a request for “access to information” and a request for “personal information request.”
+There is a differentiation between requesting “access to information” and requesting “personal information request.”

 If you want to make access to information requests, then you can submit the request online, by mail, or by email.
-Normally these types of requests are made to the “Access to Information and Privacy Division” of the Parole Board of Canada.
+Usually, these requests are made to the “Access to Information and Privacy Division” of the Parole Board of Canada.
 You can find the email address here: [email protected]

-If you want to make a request for “personal information,” the process is mostly the same.
+If you want to request “personal information,” the process is mostly the same.

 How long will the process take?